-- 1. The first travel activity will receive full funding. - 2.
-The second travel activity will receive full funding, subject to the availability of funds and negotiation with the AVPAA & Dean of Arts and Sciences and appropriate dean. - 3.
-Funding of subsequent travel may be negotiated with the AVPAA & Dean of Arts and Sciences, and appropriate dean, subject to the availability of funds.
+1. The first travel activity will receive full funding.

+- 2. The second travel activity will receive full funding, subject to the availability of funds and negotiation with the AVPAA & Dean of Arts and Sciences. - 3.
+Funding of subsequent travel may be negotiated with the AVPAA & Dean of Arts and Sciences, subject to the availability of funds.